laohouzju/PoC/Tenda FH1206 fromPptpUserAdd_username.md

-# Command Injection Vulnerability in Tenda AC6 Firmware
+# Stack Overflow Vulnerability in Tenda FH1206 Firmware

 ## Vulnerability Overview
 There is a stack-based buffer overflow vulnerability in the Tenda AC6 firmware version 15.03.05.16_multi.